 - Use geoprocessing to automate work and perform analysis—GIS is both visual and analytical.
 ArcMap has the ability to execute any geoprocessing model or script as well as to view and work with the results through map visualization.
 Geoprocessing can be used for analysis as well as to automate many mundane tasks such as map book generation, repairing broken data links in a collection of map documents, and to perform GIS data processing.

 - Organize and manage your geodatabases and ArcGIS documents—ArcMap includes the Catalog window that enables you to organize all of your GIS datasets and geodatabases, your map documents and other ArcGIS files, your geoprocessing tools, and many other GIS information sets.
 You can also set up and manage geodatabase schemas in the Catalog window.

-- Publish map documents as map services—ArcGIS content is brought to life on the web by publishing geographic information as a series of map services.
-ArcMap provides a simple user experience for publishing your map documents as map services using ArcGIS Server or ArcGIS Online.
+- Publish map documents as map services using ArcGIS Server—ArcGIS content is brought to life on the web by publishing geographic information as a series of map services.
+ArcMap provides a simple user experience for publishing your map documents as map services.

 - Document your geographic information—A key goal in GIS communities is to describe your geographic information sets to help you document your projects and for more effective search and data sharing.
 Using the Catalog window, you can document all of your GIS contents.
 For organizations who use standards-based metadata, you can also document your datasets using the ArcGIS metadata editor.

 - Customize the user experience—ArcMap includes tools for customization, including the ability to write software add-ins to add new functionality, to simplify and streamline the user interface, and to use geoprocessing for task automation.